lbaehren/lofarsoft/src/pipeline/docs/source/framework/overview/index.rst

 Control
 =======

-The *control* recipe is a specialist type of a normal recipe.
+The *control* recipe is a special type of a normal recipe.
 The fundamentals are the same; however, it contains some additional "housekeeping" logic which may be useful for starting a pipeline.
 For instance, the control recipe can configure a logging system for the pipeline, and may be used to interface with